Our Day Service, based at Headway House in Hackney, is a community which helps people make the most of their skills, abilities and interests.

 Our Supper Club 'Headway EATS' treats diners to an evening of delicious, seasonal food; cooked by, served and eaten alongside Headway East London members, families, carers and friends.
 The event also welcomes members to share their talents for art, music and storytelling in a comfortable environment.

 There are regular music groups in Headway House, where both staff, volunteers and members play and perform together.
 Our musicians have performed at many events and venues including Headway supper clubs and art exhibitions, the Regional Neurological Rehab Unit in Homerton Hospital and The Proud Archivist.
 We have also started our own SoundCloud account - showcasing the talents of our musical members.
+During our hybrid service, we ran our very own Canal Side Discs series asking staff, members and volunteers about their favourite tracks.

 Our members come from all over London and have lived extraordinary lives.
 Who Are You Now? is a writing project that captures some of these life stories.
 In 2018 we also released a magazine called "Matter" - made in collaboration with our membership - which was shortlisted for Stack Magazine'sLaunch of the Year.
 Members, staff and volunteers also regularly contribute to our blog - sharing their interests and experiences.